sgflores/cruder/ARCHITECTURE.md

 The CRUDer package provides a robust, extensible foundation for Laravel applications that need comprehensive CRUD functionality.
 By following SOLID principles and implementing proven design patterns, it offers:

-- **Maintainable Code**: Clean separation of concerns
+- **Maintainable Code**: Clean separation of concerns with proper dependency injection
-- **Extensible Architecture**: Easy to add new features
+- **Extensible Architecture**: Easy to add new features through strategy patterns
-- **Performance Optimized**: Built-in caching and optimization
+- **Performance Optimized**: Built-in caching, query optimization, and per-use service validation
-- **Security Focused**: Column validation and input sanitization
+- **Security Focused**: Column validation, input sanitization, and audit trails
-- **Developer Friendly**: Clear APIs and comprehensive documentation
+- **Developer Friendly**: Clear APIs, comprehensive documentation, and proper Laravel integration
+- **Type Safety**: Proper type hints and IDE support with static event constants
+- **Flexible Services**: Optional service injection with runtime validation for optimal performance

-The architecture is designed to grow with your application while maintaining performance and code quality.
+The architecture is designed to grow with your application while maintaining performance, code quality, and following Laravel best practices.